Creating a scalable monitoring system that everyone will love

 - Identify basic strategies you can implement in your own monitoring systems to make them more scalable and user friendly for the engineers involved

-Molly Struve is the lead site reliability engineer at Kenna Security, where she’s had the opportunity to work on some of the most challenging aspects of Kenna’s code base.
-This includes scaling Elasticsearch, sharding MySQL databases, and taming Resque’s usage of Redis.
-Given her degree in aerospace engineering from MIT, it’s no surprise that Molly thrives on optimizing code performance.
-When not making code run faster, she can be found fulfilling her need for speed by riding and jumping her show horses.
+Molly Struve is the lead site reliability engineer at DEV.
+During her time in the software industry, she’s had the opportunity to work on some challenging problems.
+These include scaling Elasticsearch, sharding MySQL databases, and creating an infrastructure that can grow as fast as a booming business.
+When not making systems run faster, she can be found fulfilling her need for speed by riding and jumping her show horses.

 Premier Diamond Sponsor

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences

 For information on exhibiting or sponsoring a conference